russelldutton/russelldutton.github.io/README.md

 - Added fade transition effects when the logos for the search bars are changed.

 ##### v1.1
-- Changed the way bookmarks are retireved.
+- Changed the way bookmarks are retrieved.
 They are now fetched from a json file (in the assets folder), and editing the file will reflect changes on the page.

 ##### v1.0